 - 15 Must-Have Items Every Planner Should Bring to an Event

 - The 6 Must-Have Event Planner Skills You Need for Career Success

 - 20 Contract Strategies to Close More Group Business

-Try this approach when making your next event planning checklist.
+Try this approach when making your next day-of event checklist.